-- Recurring or chronic infections, such as tuberculosis or nontuberculous mycobacteria (NTM).
+- Recurring or long-term infections, such as tuberculosis or nontuberculous mycobacteria (NTM)

-- Rheumatologic diseases, including rheumatoid arthritis and Sjögren’s disease
+- Rheumatologic diseases, including rheumatoid arthritis and Sjögren disease

-- Immune system weaknesses, such as HIV or uncontrolled diabetes
+- Immune system weaknesses, such as human immunodeficiency virus (HIV) or uncontrolled diabetes

-- An allergic lung inflammation, allergic bronchopulmonary aspergillosis, that causes airway swelling
+- An allergic lung inflammation that causes airway swelling

-- Recurring or chronic pulmonary aspiration.
-This is when a person inhales food, liquids, saliva, or stomach acids into the lungs.
+- When a person inhales food, liquids, saliva, or stomach acids into the lungs repeatedly

 The most common risk factors for bronchiectasis are:

-- Chronic or severe lung infections (such as tuberculosis)
+- Long-term or severe lung infections (such as tuberculosis)

-Health-care providers may use various tests to diagnose bronchiectasis and find the cause.
+Health care providers may use various tests to diagnose bronchiectasis.
 These tests include:

 - Blood tests.
 They check for:

-- Chest CT (or CAT) scan and/or radiograph.
-A CT scan can show the extent and location of lung damage.
+- Chest computed tomography (CT or “CAT”) scan or X-ray.
+A CT scan can show the location of lung damage.
 It can also show abnormal thickness and irregular airways.

 - Mucus (sputum) culture.
-This checks for growth of bacteria or other microbes.
+This checks for bacteria or other microbes.

 - Bronchoscopy.
-A flexible, narrow tube (known as a bronchoscope) is inserted into the airways.
-In more severe or resistant cases, it helps find blockages and sources of infection and inflammation.
+A flexible, narrow tube (known as a bronchoscope) is inserted into your airways to help find blockages and infection and inflammation.

 - Fight infections

-- Thin mucus (making it easier to clear from the lungs)
+- Help make mucus thinner and easier to clear from the lungs.

-Doctors have many options for treating bronchiectasis.
-Your doctor will select the most appropriate one, or a combination, based on your condition and health status.
+There are many options for treating bronchiectasis.
+Your health care provider will help determine the best one, or a combination, for you.
 Generally, medications fall into three categories:

 Antibiotics are typically the first line of attack against infections.
-Based on the severity of your condition, your doctor will give you antibiotics that you either take by mouth or receive through your veins (intravenously).
+Based on the severity of your infection, your provider will give you antibiotics that you either take by mouth or receive through your veins (intravenously).
 Some antibiotics can be inhaled using a hand-held device called a nebulizer.
 It converts the medicine into a mist.

 Macrolides are a type of antibiotic that not only kill certain types of bacteria but also reduce inflammation in the airways.
 Azithromycin and clarithromycin are examples of macrolides.
 They are sometimes used over several months.
-This may be beneficial for some people but also may have serious side effects, including:
+This may be beneficial for some people.
+However, these medications may have serious side effects, including:

 Mucus-thinning medications, known as mucolytics, help people with bronchiectasis get mucus out of their lungs.
 A nebulizer turns the medicine into a mist.
 The mist is inhaled deep into the lungs.

-Medicine given through a nebulizer helps to dissolve mucus in the airways.
+Medicine given through a nebulizer helps to break up mucus in the airways.
 The mucus then can be coughed up more easily.
-In cases of bronchiectasis caused by CF, another inhaled mucolytic may be prescribed.

-1. the nebulizer cup that holds the medicine;
+- The nebulizer cup that holds the medicine

-2. a machine that converts the medicine into a mist; and
+- A machine that converts the medicine into a mist

-3. a mask or mouthpiece for breathing in the mist.
+- A mask or mouthpiece for breathing in the mist

-Nebulizers are small and quiet, and it usually takes from 8 to 10 minutes to receive a full dose of medicine.
+Nebulizers are small and quiet.
+It usually takes from 8 to 10 minutes to receive a full dose of medicine.

-Some patients use devices to clear out mucus.
-Some of these devices have the patient exhale into a hand-held device, for example.
+Some people use devices to clear out mucus.
+Some of these devices require you to exhale into a hand-held device, for example.
 This causes air to enter the airway, helping to break up mucus.
 Other devices are wearable, like a vest.
 They shake the chest to help loosen mucus.
-Talk to your doctor about whether any of the following devices are right for you.
+Talk to your provider about whether any of the following devices are right for you:

-- Oscillating Positive Expiratory Pressure (PEP): Patients blow into a portable hand-held PEP device.
+To use a PEP, you blow into a portable handheld PEP device.
 It contains a small ball that moves up and down.
 This creates vibrations in the lungs.
-The vibrations help release mucus from airway walls.
-That makes it easier to cough out of the lungs.
-Several examples of PEP devices are:
+The vibrations help release mucus.
+That makes it easier to cough the mucus out of the lungs.

-- Postural Drainage: Gravity helps drain mucus from the lungs.
-Patients lie in a position with the head and chest facing down.
+Using this method, gravity helps drain mucus from the lungs.
+You lie with your head and chest facing down.
 This can be effective along with percussion and/or vibration.

 Some people with bronchiectasis may need supplemental oxygen.
 This can: